In this section we discuss Why Teach Problem Solving under two headings: benefits of problem solving, and difficulties of teaching problem solving.

-- It bases students’ mathematical development on their current knowledge;
+- It bases students’ mathematical development on their current knowledge

-- It is an interesting and enjoyable way to learn mathematics;
+- It is an interesting and enjoyable way to learn mathematics

-- It is a way to learn new mathematics with greater understanding;
+- It is a way to learn new mathematics with greater understanding

-- It produces positive attitudes towards mathematics;
+- It produces positive attitudes towards mathematics

-- It makes the student a junior research mathematician;
+- It makes the student a junior research mathematician

-- It teaches thinking, flexibility and creativity;
+- It teaches thinking, flexibility and creativity

-- It teaches general problem solving skills;
+- It teaches general problem solving skills

-- It encourages cooperative skills;
+- It encourages cooperative skills

-- It is a useful way to practice mathematical skills learned by other means;
+- It is a useful way to practice mathematical skills learned by other means

 - It is similar in approach to the way that other subjects are taught in primary school.

 Similar approach to other subjects.
-Approaching mathematics through a problem solving perspective puts the subject much more on a par with other subjects especially those in the primary school.
-The general philosophy of the teacher as a facilitator helping the child to learn and understand, is much more akin to the philosophy adopted in other areas of the curriculum than it is in the more traditional approach to mathematics.
+Approaching mathematics through a problem solving perspective puts the subject much more on a par with other subjects, especially those in the primary school.
+The general philosophy of the teacher as a facilitator helping the student to learn and understand, is much more akin to the philosophy adopted in other areas of the curriculum than it is in the more traditional approach to mathematics.
 We believe that problem solving may provide a way to teach mathematics that is more in sympathy with primary teachers’ approach to teaching generally.

 There are generally thought to be a number of disadvantages to the teaching of problem solving in class.
 We list and discuss some of these below.

-- It produces teacher discomfort;
+- It produces teacher discomfort

-- It produces student insecurity;
+- It produces student insecurity

-- It puts constraints on the curriculum and takes too long to teach;
+- It puts constraints on the curriculum and takes too long to teach

-- It is not possible with students of low ability;
+- It is not possible with students of low ability

 - It takes a lot of preparation.

 There does seem to be another factor though.
-The time that children spend on problem solving seems to help them to come to grips with a topic - to own it.
+The time that students spend on problem solving seems to help them to come to grips with a topic - to own it.
 This produces greater understanding and provides a solid base for later learning.

 Preparation time.
 There is no doubt that this is a problem for teachers undertaking problem solving for the first time.
 The main difficulty is finding the right problem to use to introduce a given strategy or to fit in to a given Strand or Level.
-One of the points of this web-site is to provide problems that are easily accessible in Strand and Level format.
+One of the points of this website is to provide problems that are easily accessible in Strand and Level format.
 On the other hand, time can certainly be saved if informal teacher networks are established.
 Then ideas and problems can be shared.